mc100s/guided-exercise-mern-street-art/README.md

 ### Models

-For this project, we will use 3 models:
+For this project, you will use 3 models:
 - `User`: To save basic information about the user (email and password)
 - `StreetArt`: To save a picture and the location of a street art
 - `Visit`: To save the visit of a specific user with a specific street art